 Maya is a virtual assistant that is the first realization of our three-step plan.

-We invented a way to use transformers (the same neural network technology behind GPT-3) to generate workflows to automate browsers, desktops, chatbots & IoT devices using just natural language input in English.
-Transformers might not be the silver bullet to get there yet, but are a good starting point.
+Transformers might not be the silver bullet to get there yet.
 A more suitable architecture in the future would handle world state and long-term memory better.

 The key insight here is that you can optimise modern machine learning to do one thing well, so it can play superhuman Starcraft or Chess, but for generality, we need to go further – optimise generality itself.

-Executing on our three-step plan could result in a powerful virtual assistant that would exhibit increasingly more generality over time by enabling the following virtuous cycle : More types of tasks automated using the assistant -> more types of workflows for the assistant to learn from and generalise with -> more kinds of people find the assistant useful -> more kinds of automations they use the assistant for - and so on until Maya reaches a point of recursive self-improvement.
+Executing on our three-step plan could result in a powerful virtual assistant that would exhibit increasingly more generality over time by enabling a virtuous cycle to get there.
+More types of tasks automated using the assistant could lead to more types of workflows for the assistant to learn from and generalise with which, resulting in more kinds of people finding the assistant useful, feeding into more kinds of tasks being automated - and so on.

 All versions of the future in popular imagination today are full of doom and gloom.
 The robots seem to inevitably take over the world.
 The astronauts seem to always get stuck in space.
 The social networks end up tricking all of us lemmings into jumping off the cliff.
 If you took any of the current sci-fi out there seriously, you'd think it better to quit all technology, retire to a muddy tropical island and spend the rest of your life rubbing flint stones.
 This fear psychosis seems to spare no one.
 Even billionaire futurists, unable to feel oppressed by mere humans, see a bit too much in "artificial intelligence" - as if to satisfy that innate human need to feel oppressed by a superior force.